 The PLT Intern Alumni Network is designed to encourage skill sharing, networking opportunities, as well as to provide resources for anyone who might be interested in becoming an intern at PLT.
 Our interns will be happy to share their experience at PLT with you, feel free to contact them through their Linked In’s below.
 Read more below to learn about our past interns and some of their greatest achievements during the program.

-If you think you might be interested in becoming an intern for Project Learning Tree, please contact email@example.com to learn more about open positions or view the Fall PLT Research Intern Position Description.
+If you think you might be interested in becoming an intern for Project Learning Tree in the future, please contact email@example.com.

 Internship cycles typically fall within an academic semester: Fall (Sept-Dec), Spring (Jan-May), and Summer (May-Aug).
 Interns must be available to work in Washington, DC.

 Camilla recently graduated from Chatham University with a Masters of Sustainability and prior, graduated from University of Pittsburgh with a B.A. in Environmental Studies.
 For her masters’ thesis research, she completed a field study on the urban tree canopy of Pittsburgh’s South Homewood Neighborhood, a low-income, minority-driven community.
 In addition to her urban forestry background, Camilla has experience in the non-profit sector through volunteer and outreach coordination and invasive species removal fieldwork with the Pittsburgh Parks Conservancy.
 For the fall of 2019, Camilla will be supporting three PLT program areas: Delivery and Reporting, Research and Strategy, and Administration.
 Results of her work will contribute to the PLT K-8 guide revision, research for PLT’s 2020-2024 Business Plan, improvements to existing PLT digital platforms, E-Units, and online PD, and support the PLT program coordinator and other staff members with day-to-day tasks and projects.